Croton (plant): Uses

-Traditional uses

-C. tiglium oil has been used in traditional Chinese medicine to treat severe constipation or heal lesions, and is used as a purgative.
-Wang Haogu first observed that croton seeds could also be used to treat diarrhea.
-It is a source of the organic compound phorbol and its tumor-promoting esters, such as 12-O-tetradecanoylphorbol-13-acetate.
-In the Amazon, the red latex from the species C. lechleri, known as sangre de drago (dragon's blood), is used as a "liquid bandage", as well as for other medicinal purposes, by native peoples.

 Food uses

-Cascarilla (C. eluteria) bark is used to flavour the liquor Campari and Vermouth.
+Cascarilla (C. eluteria) bark is used to flavour the liquors Campari and Vermouth.

 Biofuel uses

 In Kenya, Croton nuts, such as those from C. megalocarpus, were found to be a more economical source of biofuel than Jatropha curcas.
 Jatropha curcas requires as much as 20,000 litres of water to make a litre of biofuel, while Croton trees grow wild and yield about 35 percent oil.
 Croton trees are planted as a windbreak in Kenya, and their use as a source of biofuel may benefit rural economies there.
 As arable land is under population pressure, people have been cutting down the windbreaks to expand farmland.
 This new use may save the windbreaks, which should help fight desertification.

 Ecology

 Croton species are used as food plants by the larvae of some Lepidoptera species, including Schinia citrinellus, which feeds exclusively on the plant.

 Distribution

 The genus is pantropical, with some species extending into temperate areas.

 It is one of the largest and most complex genera of angiosperms in Madagascar, where up to 150 Croton species are endemic.